EndPointCorp/end-point-blog/2010/03/08/spree-heroku-development-environment.html.md

 end
 ```

-Obviously, this isn't the preference setting that will be used for the production application, but it works for a quick and dirty Heroku development app.
-Heroku's SSL options are described [here](http://docs.heroku.com/ssl).
+Obviously, this isn’t the preference setting that will be used for the production application, but it works for a quick and dirty Heroku development app.
+Heroku’s SSL options are described [here](http://docs.heroku.com/ssl).

 ## Deployment Tips